-Other options are furniture rental stores, fitness clubs and training services, pet walking services.
+Other options are furniture rental stores, fitness clubs and training services, and pet walking services.
 Retail stores in your neighborhood also may provide opportunities.
 This is one of the most productive categories, with some communities generating more than $110/unit per year.

-4. Non-resident Use – This option is not talked about frequently as it isn’t available at all locations.
-It is more common in urban or dense areas or in communities adjacent to traffic arteries.
+4. Non-resident Use – This option is not talked about frequently, as it isn’t available at all locations.
+It is more common in urban or dense areas, or in communities adjacent to traffic arteries.
 A provider pays to use space on your property for an application not intended solely for residents.
 Some examples are billboards or roof top cellular antennas.